trelliscope/trelliscope/README.md

 representing the plot (either as a plot object such as ggplot or as a reference to an image such as a png, svg, or even html file), and the other columns representing metadata about each visualization.

+This package provides utilities to help build these data frames and then explore them in an interactive viewer.

 ### Example